Math is springing up all over - math activities for spring

-Even though most of the world is currently confined to their homes, spring is still bursting out all over and giving lots of different opportunities for math learning!
-All of these activities can be done using your back yard or even a pot at home, looking through windows, or on daily walks for exercise.
+Spring is bursting out all over and giving lots of different opportunities for math learning!
+Regardless of how much outdoor space you have access to, all of these activities can be done using your back yard or planter at home or on daily walks.

 Measuring is an important element of math that is useful throughout our lives.
 Measuring things that grow and change in size, like plants, is not only fun, but it’s full of opportunities for math learning at all levels.

 For kids who are just being introduced to the concept of measurement, you can go into your back yard with a ruler and look for bulbs that are starting to grow and measure the shoots - daffodils and other shooting flowers with bright green spears are easy to measure as they grow.
 What size is the tallest shoot you can find?

 If you don't have your own outdoor area, you can plant your own daffodil bulb or seeds (like we did!) very easily in a small pot and measure it as it grows.
 Older kids can practice recording measurements on a chart or graph, and if there’s more than one bulb, you can compare sizes and measurements.
 There’s a wealth of math in a flower bulb at spring time!

 Finding lines of symmetry in shapes is something that children start to learn about around the age of 6 or 7.
 Finding the lines of symmetry that are present in nature and the outdoors is a really fun activity to do while out on a walk or in the back yard.
 Look for lines of symmetry in leaves, flowers, bugs - what else can you find that is symmetrical?

 You can look for angles between the trunks of trees and the branches they send up, and between the leaves and twigs they are growing from.
 Discuss whether the angles are acute or obtuse and see if you can find any right angles.
 You can bring estimation into the mix by having a rough guess as to how many degrees each angle might be.